Keeping the Faith

 My friend Jen is a blogger and wellness expert at wavesandwillows.com.
 She loves to find new ways to improve and enjoy life, and share these ideas with others.
 Her mission is to help people become the happiest and healthiest versions of themselves.
 Good vibes only.

-Jen was recently interviewed by U.S. News & World Report on how your mindset and happiness can improve your finances.
-From keeping an open mind in order to discover new income opportunities.
-To attracting the attention of leaders who are looking to mentor forward thinkers.
+Jen was recently quoted by U.S. News & World Report on how your mindset and happiness can improve your finances.
+From keeping an open mind in order to discover new income opportunities — To attracting the attention of leaders who are looking to mentor forward thinkers.